-If the trial court finds that the plaintiff is a vexatious litigant, the trial court must "order the plaintiff to furnish security for the benefit of the moving defendant" in such an amount to compensate the defendant's reasonable expenses in connection with the litigation, including court costs and attorney's fees.842 If the plaintiff fails to provide the security before the set time frame ends, the court shall dismiss the litigation.843 After notice and a hearing, the trial court may also "enter an order prohibiting [the plaintiff from filing ... new litigation ... if the court finds ...: (1) the [plaintiff] is a vexatious litigant; and (2) the local administrative [court] judge ... has not" given the plaintiff permission to file the litigation.844 If the plaintiff violates the order, the plaintiff "is subject to contempt of court."845 It is likely that the abuse of discretion standard of review, applicable to Rule 13 motions, would also apply to a trial court's order ruling that a plaintiff is a vexatious litigant.846
+If the trial court finds that the plaintiff is a vexatious litigant, the trial court must "order the plaintiff to furnish security for the benefit of the moving defendant" in such an amount to compensate the defendant's reasonable expenses in connection with the litigation, including court costs and attorney's fees.
+879 If the plaintiff fails to provide the security before the set time frame ends, the court shall dismiss the litigation.
+880 After notice and a hearing, the trial court may also "enter an order prohibiting [the plaintiff] from filing . . . new litigation . . . if the court finds[:]" (1) the plaintiff is a vexatious litigant; and (2) the local administrative court judge has not given the plaintiff permission to file the litigation.
+881 If the plaintiff violates the order, the plaintiff "is subject to contempt of court."
+The abuse of discretion standard of review applies to a trial court's order ruling that a plaintiff is a vexatious litigant.